 Paying for the accommodation

-The AEF will only book your accommodation which must be paid directly to the owner or the family on taking over the keys.
+The AEF will only handle the booking of your accommodation which must be paid directly to the owner or the family upon receiving the keys at check-in.

 Sharing a room with another student